ns976-web/projects/README.md

-collection of work i've done in my undergrad projects this includes python code, arduino code, and pcb designs
+collection of work i've (Neanth Suresh) done in my undergrad projects at cornell this includes python code, arduino code, and pcb designs